 Marketing, business retention and growth - Actively works to assure the preservation of existing services, identifies opportunities for growth and influences the probability of winning new work.
 Advocates for the achievement of BAPL’s Visions and Mission and demonstrates belief in the value proposition.

-Collaboration and teamwork - Fosters and drives effective teamwork and collaboration with client contacts, project stakeholders and the BAPL practice to ensure success and the success of the BAPL brand.
+Collaboration and teamwork - Fosters and drives effective teamwork and collaboration with client contacts, project stakeholders and the BAPL practice to ensure service success and the success of the BAPL brand.

 Industry awareness and contribution - Demonstrates awareness of developments and trends in the business analysis industry and proactively participates and contributes to its professionalisation and maturation in alignment with BAPL’s priorities and affiliations, always advocating the value of exceptional business analysis.
 Actively partners with BAPL to achieve mutual benefit.